Skip to main content

 Related Terms

-- Out-of-Pocket Maximum — The most you'll pay for covered healthcare services in a plan year — after reaching this amount, your insurance pays 100% of covered services.
+• Out-of-Pocket Maximum, The most a patient pays for in-network covered services in a plan year, after which the insurance plan pays 100% of covered services.

 About This Definition